 - guides for minor renovations

-- guides for your neighbors
+- guides for your neighbours

 - guides for rental properties

-As there are so many products containing asbestos many of the support organizations will provide a register of ACMs.
+As there are so many products containing asbestos many of the support organisations will provide a register of ACMs.
 These registers can be very comprehensive providing a description, background history and information of the ACM on when and where it was produced, where and how it was used, with accompanying photographs and references.

 Other resources and links

 The support organisation will conduct regular meetings often across different locations to ensure all those affected by ARDs have access to help, information, advice, and support.
 These meeting are not only informative, provide empathic support to patients and their families, but also provide an opportunity, usually on a volunteer basis, for people affected by ARDs to positively give back to their community by supporting others.
-As well as the regular meetings they may conduct excursions to places of interest or to celebrate special Commemoration days.
-The support organizations will often run seminars or symposiums hosted by medical research institutes, law firms or NGOs to update their members on the latest medical and legal information.
+As well as the regular meetings they may conduct excursions to places of interest or to celebrate special commemorative days.
+The support organisations will often run seminars or symposiums hosted by medical research institutes, law firms or NGOs to update their members on the latest medical and legal information.

 National asbestos awareness campaigns are held around the world on various days, the date is often important to that nation, such as when asbestos was banned.
 These campaigns can range from a day to a month with a targeted asbestos awareness campaign such on homeowners who are undertaking renovation or demolition.
 National asbestos awareness will often incorporate mesothelioma action or a memorial day to remember those who have lost their lives to ARDs.